 DO NOT REPLY to any message unless requested or if it needs clarification.
-Reply to message sender only not the entire group communication or use of English language abroad that shows humorous consequences of misinterpretation).
+Reply to message sender only not the entire group

 DO NOT BE RUDE, aggressive or condescending in replies; explain yourself when making judgments or evaluations of others' ideas or opinions.